Close Banner

 Best Restaurants at Disney World - Via Napoli Pizza

-Our tadpoles LOVE pizza, and a family vacation just wouldn’t be the same without it.
+Our tadpoles LOVE pizza and a family vacation just wouldn’t be the same without it.
 However, not all pizza is created equal.
 Via Napoli is a standout when it comes to pizza.
-Located in the Italy Pavilion, this is a fan-favorite, and rightfully so!
-Restaurant offerings include pasta, salads and fire-roasted pizzas.
-We keep it simple here and order the 20-inch Margherita pizza (big enough for the whole frog fam!), a fresh salad and a glass of wine for me, Mommy Frog!
-Everyone leaves full and hoppy!
+Located in the Italy Pavilion, this is a fan favorite, and rightfully so!
+The menu offerings include pasta, salads and fire-roasted pizzas.
+We keep it simple here and order the large Margherita Pizza (big enough for the whole frog fam!), the House Salad and a glass of wine for me, Mommy Frog!
+Everyone leaves full and hoppy.

 Table-service/casual: $$